Easy Pistachio Bread – A Tasty Holiday Treat

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

-At any rate, it wouldn’t be the Christmas season without baking and enjoying lots of holiday treats!
-Chief among those is this pistachio bread.
+It wouldn’t be the Christmas season without baking and enjoying lots of holiday treats, and chief among those in our home is this pistachio bread.
 Or as my children have dubbed it, “Grinch bread.” 😂

 They love the fun, bright green color of the bread (what other holiday dessert boats such a hue?
 Well, I guess all of our favorite pistachio pudding dessert recipes do!).